declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::hostname

-R_profile::Linux::Hostname

-Set the hostname using systemd and optionally the system IP address.
 By default, set the hostname to match `certname` - the name of the signed certificate that puppet knows about.
 This is useful for cloud environments such as azure that assign dnsdomains based on regions that cannot be changed to a sensible default